 Once you reach Giethoorn, you will notice that this town is best explored on foot.
 One of the main things to do here is walking along the footpath and admiring the houses with thatched roofs and colourful facades.
 Every house is unique with endearing details like heart shaped carvings in the windows, colorful flowers to the perfectly placed bike!
 You never know, you may find your dream home.

 One of the other famous ways to explore the town is via boat.
 You can either do a private or a group tour.
 You will spot several boat vendors just at the start of the town.
 If you are keen on doing a boat tour, recommend doing it first thing in the morning since it gets crowded later in the day.
 The last thing you want is mid-water collisions with several other boats.

-The canals in Giethoorn are lined with restaurants, which means if you want to sit down and people watch for a while, you will find are many scenic spots.
+The canals in Giethoorn are lined with restaurants, which means if you want to sit down and rest your feet, you will find many scenic spots.
 We had an amazing lunch overlooking the canal at Ristorante Fratelli and followed it up with a gelato.

 Our airbnb was about a 20 minute drive to Utrecht so we ended up going there twice.
 For those visiting from Amsterdam, it is just a 25 minute train ride and makes it the perfect destination for a daytrip.

 Once you reach Utrecht, you will notice that it is quite similar to Amsterdam, but yet different.
 Utrecht has a similar canal system to Amsterdam, but on a smaller scale.
 Wander around the medieval old town, walk by the canals and stop along the way for a few drinks.

 Utrecht is a university town and there are a number of beautiful buildings connected to the university you can visit, such as the University museum.
 Everywhere you look is another pretty view, a street café, or a boutique shop to visit.